Program Description

 Students are required to enroll in both of the following courses for a total of 6 credits.

-- GE 34241: European History, Politics & Society
+- GEST 34241: European History, Politics & Society

 In this course, students will explore topics related to post-1945 history and politics and how they affected European society.
 In addition to assigned readings and coursework, students will use what is learned in class at sites and on excursions outside the classroom to inform their understanding of and discussion of contemporary European issues.